-Guildford's Yvonne Arnaud Theatre opened its doors in 1965 as a proud memorial to the much loved French actress who had made her home in Effingham Common, and whose warmth, humour and talent gave her an unrivalled position on the English stage for nearly fifty years.
+The Yvonne Arnaud Theatre opened its doors in 1965 as a proud memorial to the much-loved French actress who had made her home in Effingham Common, and whose warmth, humour and talent gave her an unrivalled position on the English stage for nearly fifty years.

 The first Artistic Director was Laurier Lister who delighted audiences from his opening production with Ingrid Bergman and Michael Redgrave in A Month In The Country; The Cardinal of Spain featuring a powerful performance by Max Adrian; Sybil Thorndike's penultimate role as the murderess in The Viaduct; Wendy Hiller and Gladys Cooper in Somerset Maugham's The Sacred Flame; Alec Guinness's riveting scientist in Time out of Mind to A Midsummer Night's Dream which featured the complete Mendelssohn Score, especially recorded by a sixty piece orchestra.

 After ten years Val May took up the reins of Artistic Director and built on this success, continuing to balance classical and popular theatre with Shakespeare, Shaw, Ibsen and Chekhov rubbing shoulders with Coward, Priestley, Ayckbourn and Stoppard.
-Thirty-four premieres were staged from mammoth musicals to distinguished modern works by Michael Frayn and Anthony Shaffer.
-Closer relationships were developed with West End managements.
-As a result, twenty-seven productions transferred during the decade, which enabled the theatre to stand on its own two feet and withstand the withdrawal of the Arts Council subsidy with the support of Guildford Borough Council and the loyal Guildford audience.
+From mammoth musicals to distinguished modern works by Michael Frayn and Anthony Shaffer, 34 premieres were staged and 27 productions transferred to London’s West End during the decade, which enabled the theatre to stand on its own two feet and withstand the withdrawal of the Arts Council subsidy.